-Results of one study of 25 women who were treated with 20 mg of Protriptyline each morning for 12 weeks showed 86% fewer headaches each month with an average dropping from 28.2 to 11.7 days.
+Results of one study of 25 women who were treated with 20 mg of protriptyline each morning for 12 weeks showed 86% fewer headaches each month, with an average dropping from 28.2 to 11.7 days.
 More than two-thirds had a 50% reduction in the number of headaches per month.
-The study also showed an average of 1 pound per month weight loss.
+The study also showed an average of 1 pound per month of weight loss.

-One study reported that Protriptyline can be helpful in brain-injured adults with attention and behavioral difficulties. .
-It has been shown to also improve the drowsiness, apneic episodes, snoring, and cataplexy related to narcolepsy.
+One study reported that protriptyline could be helpful in brain-injured adults with attention and behavioral difficulties.
+Research has also shown it to improve the drowsiness, apneic episodes, snoring, and cataplexy related to narcolepsy.

 When it comes to mood, the two important chemicals in the brain are serotonin and norepinephrine.
-These are often decreased in people who are depressed and are the main targets of antidepressants.
+These often decrease in people who are depressed and are the main targets of antidepressants.
 Protriptyline has the fastest onset of action among other tricyclic antidepressants, and thus clinical effects can occur within the first week of use.
 It is a secondary tricyclic amine and structurally similar to nortriptyline.
-It undergoes limited first-pass hepatic metabolism and is able to cross the blood-brain barrier.
-Protriptyline has a long half-life of 80 to 200 hours when used long-term, requiring up to a month to reach steady state.
-The half-life of protriptyline is approximately 74 hours (greater than 3 days).
+It undergoes limited first-pass hepatic metabolism and can cross the blood-brain barrier.
+Protriptyline has a long half-life of 80 to 200 hours when used long-term, requiring up to a month to reach a steady state.
+The half-life of protriptyline is approximately 74 hours (greater than three days).

-Unlike other tricyclic or tetracyclic antidepressants which can be given from 75 to 300 mg/day, Protriptyline is given at much lower doses and increased as necessary.
-Unlike other tricyclic and tetracyclic which are often dosed once a day, dosage for protriptyline is divided into 3 or 4 times a day.
-When the drug must be stopped, taper to avoid effects of withdrawal.
+Unlike other tricyclic or tetracyclic antidepressants, which have doses from 75 to 300 mg/day, protriptyline dosing uses much lower doses and then increased as necessary.
+Unlike other tricyclic and tetracyclic drugs, which often have once a day dosing, dosage for protriptyline is divided into 3 or 4 times a day.
+When stopping the medication is necessary, taper to avoid the effects of withdrawal.

 The maximum dose is 60 mg a day, if necessary, beginning at a lower level and increasing gradually while looking for the patient’s response and any side effects as the dosage increase.

-Protriptyline like all TCAs has multiple adverse effects.
-Although as effective as SSRIs and SNRIs, TCAs, and MAOs are not used as first-line treatment due to their side effects.
-Among the TCAs, protriptyline is the most likely to cause tachycardia, hypotension, anxiety, and agitation, and for this reason, some European countries have discontinued protriptyline use
+Protriptyline, like all TCAs, has multiple adverse effects.
+Although as effective as SSRIs and SNRIs, TCAs, and MAOs are not first-line treatment due to their side effects.
+Among the TCAs, protriptyline is the most likely to cause tachycardia, hypotension, anxiety, and agitation, and for this reason, some European countries have discontinued protriptyline use.

 Adverse Effects (like all TCAs)